niftynei/lightning-rfc/03-transactions.md

 their own inputs and outputs.
 The initiator also provides funds to cover for the common transaction fields.

-In the case of a funding transaction, the initiator will add the funding output to the transaction, and is thus responsible for its fees.
+Upon successful exchange of `tx_complete` messages, each peer must at least cover a minimum estimated fee.
+Here is how to calculate the minimum fee for each participant.

 The minimum witness weight for an input is 110.

-In the following, the initiator has provided one input (P2WPKH), one change output (P2WPKH), and the funding transaction.
+In the following, the initiator has provided one input (P2WPKH), one change output (P2WPKH), and the funding output.
 The contributor has provided two inputs (P2WPKH) and two change outputs (P2WPKH).

-Assuming a `feerate` of 253 per kiloweight, the initiator's fee is calculated as follows.
+Assuming a `feerate` of 253 per kiloweight, the initiator's minimum fee is calculated as follows.
 Note that the feerate is rounded down to the nearest satoshi.

     initiator_weight = transaction_fields * 4
                      + segwit_fields
                      + p2wpkh_input * 4
                      + funding_output * 4
                      + p2wpkh_output * 4
-                     + sum_max_witness_weight
+                     + input_count * 110 (minimum witness weight)

     initiator_weight = 10 * 4
                      + 2